dustinpfister/test_threejs/views/json/tri12-trees/README.md

 # tri6-trees

-I want to work out what a good over all standard will be for making external JSON assets in the buffer geometry fromat by way of hand coding data.
-So I am thinking that I should go with vertex coloring rather than bothering with textures, keep the number of triangles very low, and so forth.
+I want to work out what a good over all standard will be for making external JSON assets in the buffer geometry format by way of hand coding data.
+So I am thinking that I should go with vertex coloring, but also add uv attributes, keep the number of triangles very low, and so forth.

+These trees can then be used in pojects for various subjects such as

+* The Buffer Geometry Loader
+* color, uv, position + index, normal, and morph attributes
+* The Texture Loader
+* Canvas Textures
+* Any and all other posts in which I would like to have some custom geometry rather than yet another cube

 ## deciduous-one-full